 The Trunk and Pitching Velocity

 Olympic lifting is by far the best trunk development approach in the world.
 To give you an example, Matt Bruce a retired Olympic Lifter once was challenged in a core plank contest.
 He held a plank position for over 5 minutes with 250 lbs on his back.
-He is 5’9, 175lbs.
-How did he develop this trunk strength, not with core exercise alone but with his incredible front squat strength and Olympic snatching ability.
+He is 5’9 and 175lbs.
+How did he develop this trunk strength, not with core exercise alone but with his incredible front squat strength and Olympic snatching ability?

 When you perform a front squat your core must compress to stabilize your trunk as you lower the weight in a full squat.
-The reason it must compress is because the weight is sitting on the top edge of the chest.
+The reason it must compress is that the weight is sitting on the top edge of the chest.
 If it is a good amount of weight, like most Olympic Lifters use, then the core wants to collapse and drop the weight.
 Holding a stable core to prevent the drop challenges the core to its ultimate potential.
-Well above the level of a crunch, a v-up or sit up demands.
+Well above the level of a crunch, a v-up, or sit-up demands.

 Snatching the weight into an overhead squat position takes the core challenge of the front squat to another level.
 It is the ultimate core challenge and only a few people can do it at a level of weight over 2X your body weight which is at the Olympic level.
 To understand how challenging this lift is on the core all you need to do is try performing an overhead squat with just a barbell.
 Now, imagine doing that with your body weight or more on the bar.

-This is why combining the med throws with the Olympic lifts are the ultimate way to increase trunk power but don’t forget what drives the trunk.
-The lower extremities are responsible for driving the hips which then moves the trunk, a.k.a 3X Pitching.
+This is why combining the med throws with the Olympic lifts is the ultimate way to increase trunk power but don’t forget what drives the trunk.
+The lower extremities are responsible for driving the hips which then move the trunk, a.k.a 3X Pitching.